What is Bronchopulmonary Dysplasia (BPD) / Chronic Lung Disease of Prematurity?

 What are possible long-term complications?

-Children who had bronchopulmonary dysplasia as infants may experience any of the following as they grow:
+Children and adults who had bronchopulmonary dysplasia as infants may experience any of the following as they grow:

 - Health problems after leaving the hospital that involve oxygen therapy or breathing support